gitsforvikki/task-manag-final/README.md

 7. Click the "Create Task" or "Save" button to submit the task.
 8. The system should process the request and display a success message or notification.
 9. Verify that the newly created task is displayed on the main dashboard or task list with the provided information.
-10. Verify that the task's details (name, description, due date, priority, assignee) match the information entered in the creation form.
+10. Verify that the task's details (name, description) match the information entered in the creation form.

 **Expected Results:**

 - The user should be able to successfully create a new task without encountering any errors.
-- The success message or notification should confirm the task creation.
 - The task should appear in the task list with accurate details.
 - The task's details should match the information provided during task creation.